Step 1: Review eligibility, guidelines and policies

 Step 3: Submit abstract and application

-Important Notice About Poster Spots for the 2025 Conference The 2025 URSCA Conference will feature 500 poster spots, available on a first-come, first-served basis.
+Important Notice About Poster Spots for the 2026 Conference The 2026 URSCA Conference will feature 500 poster spots, available on a first-come, first-served basis.
 Students whose abstracts are approved earliest will have priority in selecting their preferred presentation type.
-If poster spots are no longer available, students can participate in the oral sessions on Saturday, ensuring all approved participants have the opportunity to showcase their work.
+If poster spots are no longer available, students can participate in the oral sessions on Saturday if spots are still available in oral sessions, ensuring all approved participants have the opportunity to showcase their work.
 We recommend submitting your abstract as early as possible to secure your spot.